 The risk of neurologic adverse events was 41% lower in patients treated with immune checkpoint inhibitors than in patients who received another drug regimen or a placebo.

 Among patients with Abn1q, those who received bortezomib-based maintenance had significantly worse progression-free survival and overall survival.

 Growing evidence suggests that patients with cancer have better responses to the Moderna COVID-19 vaccine than to the Pfizer-BioNTech vaccine.

 Most cancer patients should receive 3 primary doses of an mRNA COVID-19 vaccine and 2 booster doses, according to NCCN.

 The 1-year progression-free survival rate was 45%, and the 1-year overall survival rate was 59%.

-Researchers sought to determine whether plasma biomarkers may help enhance CAR-T therapy for patients with multiple myeloma.
+Researchers sought to determine gene regulation patterns that may help predict response to CAR-T therapy in patients with acute lymphoblastic leukemia.